selivan/selivan.github.io/_posts/2018-12-27-ansible-vault-encrypted-local-pki-ca.md

 tags: [ansible,ansible-vault,openssl,easy-rsa,pki]
 ---

 Sometimes you may need a local PKI CA, for example to use it with an OpenVPN server or to secure HTTPS traffic between your hosts in private network.
-Easiest and popular way to do it is [easy-rsa](https://github.com/OpenVPN/easy-rsa).
+Easiest and most popular way to do it is [easy-rsa](https://github.com/OpenVPN/easy-rsa).

 It keeps ca and client keys in unencrypted files, and it requires this files to manage the PKI.
 To keep this PKI files in your Ansible repository in a secure way, encrypted with ansible-vault, you have to do a lot of manual work.